danyill/asciidoctor-pdf.js/README.md

 <summary>How to set up nvm on my machine</summary>
 <br/>

+**Install development dependencies on Linux**

+This projects uses Ghostscript.
+To install this dependency on Ubuntu flavoured distributions:

+    $ sudo apt install libgs-dev

 **Install nvm and Node on Linux or macOS**

 Follow these [installation instructions](https://github.com/nvm-sh/nvm#installation-and-update) to set up nvm on your machine. <br/>